MicrosoftDocs/quantum-docs-pr/articles/libraries/standard/prelude.md

 > Note also that rotating around `PauliI` simply applies a global phase of $\phi / 2$.
 While such phases are irrelevant, as argued in [the conceptual documents](xref:microsoft.quantum.concepts.qubit), they are relevant for controlled `PauliI` rotations.

 Within quantum algorithms, it is often useful to express rotations as dyadic fractions, such that $\phi = \pi k / 2^n$ for some $k \in \mathbb{Z}$ and $n \in \mathbb{N}$.
-The <xref:microsoft.quantum.primitive.rfrac> operation implements a rotation around a specified Pauli axis using this convention.
+The <xref:microsoft.quantum.intrinsic.rfrac> operation implements a rotation around a specified Pauli axis using this convention.
-It differs from <xref:microsoft.quantum.primitive.r> in that the rotation angle is specified as two inputs of type `Int`, interpreted as a dyadic fraction.
+It differs from <xref:microsoft.quantum.intrinsic.r> in that the rotation angle is specified as two inputs of type `Int`, interpreted as a dyadic fraction.
 Thus, `RFrac` has signature `((Pauli, Int, Int, Qubit) => Unit : Adjoint, Controlled)`.
 It implements the single-qubit unitary $\exp(i \pi k \sigma / 2^n)$, where $\sigma$ is the Pauli matrix corresponding to the first argument, $k$ is the second argument, and $n$ is the third argument.
 `RFrac(_,k,n,_)` is the same as `R(_,-πk/2^n,_)`; note that the angle is the *negative* of the fraction.

-The <xref:microsoft.quantum.primitive.rx> operation implements a rotation around the Pauli $X$ axis.
+The <xref:microsoft.quantum.intrinsic.rx> operation implements a rotation around the Pauli $X$ axis.
 It has signature `((Double, Qubit) => Unit : Adjoint, Controlled)`.
 `Rx(_, _)` is the same as `R(PauliX, _, _)`.

-The <xref:microsoft.quantum.primitive.ry> operation implements a rotation around the Pauli $Y$ axis.
+The <xref:microsoft.quantum.intrinsic.ry> operation implements a rotation around the Pauli $Y$ axis.
 It has signature `((Double, Qubit) => Unit : Adjoint, Controlled)`.
 `Ry(_, _)` is the same as `R(PauliY,_ , _)`.

-The <xref:microsoft.quantum.primitive.rz> operation implements a rotation around the Pauli $Z$ axis.
+The <xref:microsoft.quantum.intrinsic.rz> operation implements a rotation around the Pauli $Z$ axis.
 It has signature `((Double, Qubit) => Unit : Adjoint, Controlled)`.
 `Rz(_, _)` is the same as `R(PauliZ, _, _)`.

-The <xref:microsoft.quantum.primitive.r1> operation implements a rotation by the given amount around $\ket{1}$, the
+The <xref:microsoft.quantum.intrinsic.r1> operation implements a rotation by the given amount around $\ket{1}$, the
 $-1$ eigenstate of $Z$.
 It has signature `((Double, Qubit) => Unit : Adjoint, Controlled)`.
 `R1(phi,_)` is the same as `R(PauliZ,phi,_)` followed by `R(PauliI,-phi,_)`.

-The <xref:microsoft.quantum.primitive.r1frac> operation implements a fractional rotation by the given amount around the Z=1 eigenstate.
+The <xref:microsoft.quantum.intrinsic.r1frac> operation implements a fractional rotation by the given amount around the Z=1 eigenstate.
 It has signature `((Int,Int, Qubit) => Unit : Adjoint, Controlled)`.
 `R1Frac(k,n,_)` is the same as `RFrac(PauliZ,-k.n+1,_)` followed by `RFrac(PauliI,k,n+1,_)`.